cyberbotics/wrestling/README.md

 Each time you push a commit on your main branch, a series of games is started on the runner machine.
 If you are ranked number 1, no game will take place.
-Otherwise, you will first play a game against the competitor ranked just above you in the leaderboard.
+Otherwise, you will first play a game against the competitor ranked just above you in the [leader board][1].
-If you loose, nothing will be changed in the leaderboard ranking and no further game will be played.
+If you loose, nothing will be changed in the [leader board][1] ranking and no further game will be played.
-Otherwise, you will swap your position in the leaderboard with the competitor just above you and you will play another game with the competitor just above your new position.
+Otherwise, you will swap your position in the [leader board][1] with the competitor just above you and you will play another game with the competitor just above your new position.
-This will be repeated as long as you win until you reach the first rank of the leaderboard.
+This will be repeated as long as you win until you reach the first rank of the [leader board][1].

 ### Checking the Log File of an Evaluation Run